ChocZeChoc/LogseqVault/pages/Plants.md

 				- Stunted leaf growth, light-green/yellow leaves.
 Extreme deficiency appear burnt.
 Some Leaves may be up right.
 					- ![slice6.png](../assets/slice6_1672610144042_0.png){:height 141, :width 266}
 			- #Phosphorous
 				- Dark-green leaves.
 Extreme deficiency turn brown or black.
 Bronze under the leaves.
-Maybe purple or red in some plants.
+Maybe purple or red or yellow with brown patches in some plants.
 					- ![slice2.png](../assets/slice2_1672610160012_0.png){:height 142, :width 268}
 			- #Potassium
 				- Small spots and folded on the tip, pale at the edges.
 Spots turn rusty.